microsoft/sqllinuxlabs/auto_tune/readme.md

 ## Lab Setup

 We will use the WideWorldImporters full sample database for this lab.
 If you have already restored this in the deploy_and_explore lab you can skip the Lab Setup section. **This lab assumes you have already installed SQL Server for Linux on RHEL (requires Developer or Enterprise Edition) and SQL Server command line tools**.

 1. Connect with ssh to your Linux Server and run the following command to copy this database to your Linux Server

     `wget https://github.com/Microsoft/sql-server-samples/releases/download/wide-world-importers-v1.0/WideWorldImporters-Full.bak`

-1. Depending on your network speed this should take no more than a few minutes
+2. Depending on your network speed this should take no more than a few minutes

-1. Copy and restore the WideWorldImporters database.
+3. Copy and restore the WideWorldImporters database.
 Copy the **cpwwi.sh**, **restorewwi.sh**, and **restorewwi_linux.sql** files into your home directory on Linux.
 MobaXterm provides drag and drop capabilities to do this.
 Copy these files and drop them into the "explorer" pane in MobaXterm on the left hand side from your ssh session.

-1. Run the following commands from the bash shell to make the bash shell scripts executable (supply the root password if prompted)
+4. Run the following commands from the bash shell to make the bash shell scripts executable (supply the root password if prompted)

     `sudo chmod u+x cpwwi.sh`

     `sudo chmod u+x restorewwi.sh`

-1. Copy the backup file to the SQL Server directory so it can access the file and change permissions on the backup file by executing the following command in the bash shell
+5. Copy the backup file to the SQL Server directory so it can access the file and change permissions on the backup file by executing the following command in the bash shell

     `./cpwwi.sh`

-1. Now restore the database by executing the following command from the bash shell
+6. Now restore the database by executing the following command from the bash shell

     `./restorewwi.sh`

-1. When this command completes successfully the output in your ssh session should look like the following
+7. When this command completes successfully the output in your ssh session should look like the following

     ![afterrestorewwi.png](../Media/afterrestorewwi.png)

-## Query Plan Regression Recommenations
+## Query Plan Regression Recommendations

 Here is the scenario this lab is trying to demonstrate.
 When you execute a stored procedure in SQL Server, the engine can use a technique called parameter sniffing to compile a query plan based on parameter values of the stored procedure.
 If the value of the parameter from the procedure is used in a query comparing to a column that has skewed values, the query plan chosen when the query is compiled may not be optimal.